Dinnington, Tyne and Wear

+History

-The village has been inhabited since well before the Iron Age (700 BC).
+The village has been inhabited since before the Iron Age (700 BC).
 Mining has taken place from at least 1715, with the first deep mine being the Augusta Pit at Dinnington Colliery which was sunk in 1867.
 1919 saw the formation of Dinnington Parish Council.
 In 1974 boundary changes led to the village, previously within Northumberland, being incorporated into the City of Newcastle upon Tyne.

 Formerly a coal-mining village with at least four pits within two miles (3 km), Dinnington expanded during the last 40 years of the twentieth century to become a commuter or dormitory village with suburban residential estates and is set for further residential development.
 Two areas of Green Belt land have been removed to allow 250 private houses to be built and a further 160 have been constructed at Donkey Field.

-Situated a 5 minutes' drive from Newcastle International Airport, the village boasts both ease of access to City Centre and beautiful countryside walks or drives.
+On 1 April 1876, a 23-years-old miner, George Hunter, was hanged for murder at Morpeth Goal.
+In December 1875, Hunter and his victim, William Wood, who both worked at Dinnington Colliery, were in a group of armed miners intent on a shooting expedition.
+Following a snowball fight and altercation outside St Matthew's churchyard on Main Road, Dinnington, Hunter fired at Wood with a shotgun, killing him.
+He was found guilty of murder on 5 March 1876, the subsequent execution carried out by William Marwood.
+William Wood was buried at St Matthew's with an attendance of 1,500 people.

+Landmarks

 Big Waters, a nature reserve at a subsidence pond, is nearby.

+Education

 The local school, Dinnington First School has around 140-150 pupils and feeds into Gosforth East Middle School.
 A statutory notice was issued in October 2017 to increase pupil numbers at Dinnington First School from 150 to 300 pupil places by building a new school on the same Sycamore Avenue site.
 It is planned that the school will double its intake and admit up to 60 pupils into the reception class in September 2019.
 There will continue to be up to 52 part-time places in the nursery class.